-If you have a Chromecast hooked up to your TV, you can easily use it to mirror your screen across devices.
-You will most likely need to either have an Android phone or have the Google Home app installed.
+Casting to the TV using Chromecast, ideal for Sony and other Smart TVs, is a great method for displaying Zoom, especially when you don’t have direct app support.
+You’ll have to either have an Android phone or have the Google Home app installed.
 Here are the steps to mirroring your screen using a Chromecast:

 - Find the screen mirroring option on your phone or computer.
 The location can depend on the brand of your device.

-- Tap the Chromecast device your want to cast to.
+- Tap the Chromecast device you want to cast to.

 - Once you are connected, you can now open Zoom and use it with your smart TV.

 If you have a Roku streaming device, you can also stream your screen on your TV.
 Here are the steps to mirroring your screen using a Roku: